christophergandrud/leg_violence_paper1/PaperNamed/jpr_r1/letter.md

 > Avoid the use of the term ‘recently’ in the abstract.

+    - Removed.

 > Explain ‘disproportionate electoral outcomes’ in the abstract and earlier in the introduction.

 > P. 1: ‘Actual, sword fights…’ -> ‘Actual sword fights…’

+    - Corrected.

 > P. 2 and elsewhere: ‘paper’ -> ‘article’.

+    - Replace all 'paper' with 'article'.

 > P. 4: ‘a large increases’ -> ‘a large increase’

+    - Corrected.

 > P 5 and 7: please name hypotheses ‘H1’ and ‘H2’.

 > P. 6: ‘(Saideman, Lanoue and Stanton, 2002, 108)’ -> ‘(Saideman, Lanoue & Stanton, 2002: 108)’, here and throughout the ms.

 > P. 7: ‘(see Lijphart, 2007)’ -> ‘(Lijphart, 2007)’, here and throughout the ms.

+    - Removed 'see' from all in-text citations.

 > P. 12: footnote 1 close to the bottom: which note does this refer to?